programmer647/library/README.md

 Add reserve id
 add date due to loan page
 add loanid
+way to loan books

 Currently doing:
-Collect books page so that students can collect books they have reserved - this is currently showing an error - ask cunniffe for help
+Collect books page so that students can collect books they have reserved - this is currently showing an error - ask cunniffe for help search mechanism on browsebooks page - do it by title, author. for now do this so that it redirects you onto another page where the results are but later change this so it does it on the page. have a radio button to select what to search by